isomerpages/nlb-photo-exhibition-chi/_all-walks-of-life/1-people-at-play.md

 <div>Stanley T Tanner Collection, courtesy of National Archives of Singapore</div>
 <div>20150000002 - 0008</div>
 </div>
-Among the European residents and wealthy locals, dinner parties were an important social event and entertainment.
+Dinner parties were important social events and entertainment for European residents and wealthy locals.
 During Christmas and New Year, lavish dinner and dance parties would be held at major hotels such as Raffles Hotel and Adelphi Hotel.
-Seen here are party-goers dressed up for a Christmas party.
+Seen here are partygoers dressed up for a Christmas party.
 <p></p>
 <p></p>
 <hr>